Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 The best part; it can be used to spin up a new project and get coding in under five minutes from just a single terminal command.

-### CRA disadvantages
+### CRA Disadvantages

 The biggest drawback to using **Create React App** is also one of its biggest advantages: the abstraction.

 Many developers and projects demand more flexibility and control from their configuration.
 By using **Create React App**, you’re effectively handing over control of these parts of your app to the React team and their own development opinions.

-It’s not a bad thing, per se.
+It’s not necessarily a bad thing.
 There are workarounds to add in your own configurations without using the built in ‘eject’ command (CRA offers this as a last resort, should you wish to unbundle all the configurations and remove the dependency on the CRA itself), but they’re not always ideal.

-For more information about this and a great guide on how to set up your own React project without **Create React App**, there is a [great article on Dev.to from Nikhil Kumaran](https://dev.to/nikhilkumaran/don-t-use-create-react-app-how-you-can-set-up-your-own-reactjs-boilerplate-43l0) you can look at.
+For more information about this and a great guide on how to set up your own React project without **Create React App**, there is a [great article on Dev.to from Nikhil Kumaran](https://dev.to/nikhilkumaran/don-t-use-create-react-app-how-you-can-set-up-your-own-reactjs-boilerplate-43l0) you can review.

 ## Furry Friends Gallery Setup